“Clinton Walker is our best chronicler of Australian grass-roots culture”

 In 1994, Pan Macmillan published my biography of Bon Scott, Highway to Hell.
 The book was a hit, critically as well as commercially, and was subsequently published, for the rest of the world, by Verse Chorus Press in the US, inaugurating a relationship that continues strongly to this day.
 In 2007, Highway to Hell was published in an expanded third Picador edition in Australia, and in an expanded second VCP edition, and it has subsequently been translated into French, Italian, Bulgarian and Finnish and continues to sell all round the world.

 My association with Verse Chorus Press is loaded with bittersweet ironies.
-It's ironic I have to go offshore to find a publisher with whom I feel at home in a way I never have in Australia, but that's what VCP's redoubtable Steve Connell does.
+It's ironic I have to go offshore to find a publisher with whom I feel at home in a way I never have in Australia, but that's what VCP's redoubtable Steve Connell's done for so long.
 It's ironic that what I'd consider some of the best Australian music and crime writing is coming out of not a local publisher but this an American one run by an expatriate Englishman; VCP may yet develop to become a formally mid-Pacific concern but meantime, if that makes me a proverbial prophet in my own land, I'm happy to belong to a family that includes more than a couple of others, like David Nichols, Peter Doyle, Greg Manson and Iain McIntyre.

 I went on in the 90s on to write two more books for Pan Macmillan, Stranded: The Secret History of Australian Independent Music (1996), and Football Life (1998), before taking over the Sydney Kill City Crime Books shop, which had been started in Melbourne by old friends Bruce Milne and Peter Lawrance.
 I like to say that between us in the 1990s my wife and I birthed three books, two kids and one law degree.
 Not bad eh?